 6.22.1 Applicability to language

-Java does not contain this vulnerability since Java requires that every variable in a program must be initialized before it is used.
+Java requires that every variable in a program be initialized before it is used.
 With the exception of local variables, Java will assign a default value to variables that are not explicitly initialized.
 Local variables are not assigned a default value, though the compiler will ensure that each is initialized before use and report an error that a variable might not have been initialized if the compiler cannot determine that a variable has been initialized before use.

+Java does have the problem of circular dependency.
+If a class A, which has class B’s Object, and class B is also composed of Object of class A, there is an issue of circular dependency.
+Upon execution, the circular dependency will cause memory to be exhausted and a StackOverflowError to occur.

+6.23.2 Guidance to language users

+Avoid circular dependency if possible.

+To remove a circular dependency between objects A and B, create a proxy for one of them and derive that object from the proxy to remove the circular dependency.

 6.23 Operator precedence and associativity [JCW]